 - Apple Music subscribers.
 If you’re an Apple Music subscriber, this speaker is perfect for you.
 You can ask Siri to play everything from that new Miley Cyrus song to jock jams and it’ll oblige seamlessly.

-- Anyone that doesn’t want Google tracking them, but won’t mind Apple doing it.
+- Anyone that doesn’t want Google tracking them.
 If you’re not too happy about the fact that Google has a record of everything you ask the Google Home, then the added privacy of the Apple HomePod might just be the deciding factor for you.
 Of course, it’s only a little better.
 They’re still recording you, but your inquiries are assigned a random ID instead of being associated with your account.
 Also, the legal implications of having something in your home that’s always listening are still being debated.
 We spoke about this topic extensively in our podcast episode titled, “Smart Speakers, A New Legal Frontier” so make sure to give that a listen if you’re interested in learning more about the subject.